Serpent symbolism: Greek mythology

+Hindu mythology

-Hindu mythologyNaga (Sanskrit:नाग) is the Sanskrit/Pāli word for a deity or class of entity or being, taking the form of a very large snake, found in Hinduism, Buddhism and Jainism.
+Naga (Sanskrit: नाग) is the Sanskrit/Pāli word for a deity or class of entity or being, taking the form of a very large snake, found in Hinduism, Buddhism, and Jainism.
 The naga primarily represents rebirth, death and mortality, due to its casting of its skin and being symbolically "reborn".

-Hindus associated naga with Shiva and with Vishnu, who rested on a 100-headed naga and coiled around Lord Shiva's neck.
-The snake represented freedom in Hindu mythology because they cannot be tamed.
-In Buddhism, the serpent Mucalinda is associated as the protector of Lord Buddha.
+Hindus associate the naga with the deities Shiva and Vishnu.
+Shesha is one of the two mounts of Vishnu, upon which the deity rests.
+Vasuki is a serpent coiled around the neck of Shiva.
+The snake represents freedom in Hindu mythology because they cannot be tamed.
+In Buddhism, the serpent Mucalinda is associated as the protector of Buddha.
 In Jainism, serpent is associated with the 23rd Tirthankara Parshvanatha.

+Hindu symbolism

+In Hindu mythology, serpents (Nāgas) are considered powerful semi-divine beings associated with water, fertility, and the underworld.
+Nāgas are also linked to cosmic energy (Kundalini) and feature prominently in astrology as the basis for Rahu and Ketu, the lunar nodes representing karmic influences and eclipse-causing shadow planets.

 Nagas of Indochina

-Serpents, or nāgas, play a particularly important role in Cambodian, Isan and Laotian mythology.
+Serpents, or nāgas, play a particularly important role in Khmer mythology.
 An origin myth explains the emergence of the name "Cambodia" as resulting from conquest of a naga princess by a Kambuja lord named Kaundinya: the descendants of their union are the Khmer people.
-George Cœdès suggests the Cambodian myth is a basis for the legend of "Phra Daeng Nang Ai", in which a woman who has lived many previous lives in the region is reincarnated as a daughter of Phraya Khom (Thai for Cambodian) and causes the death of her companion in former lives who has been reincarnated as a prince of the Nagas.
+George Cœdès suggests the Cambodian myth is a basis for the Thai legend of "Phra Daeng Nang Ai", in which a woman who has lived many previous lives in the region is reincarnated as a daughter of Phraya Khom (Thai for Cambodian) and causes the death of her companion in former lives who has been reincarnated as a prince of the Nagas.
 This leads to war between the "spirits of the air" and the Nagas: Nagas amok are rivers in spate, and the entire region is flooded.
 The Myth of the Toad King tells how introduction of Buddhist teachings led to war with the sky deity Phaya Thaen, and ended in a truce with nagas posted as guardians of entrances to temples.